 “Must Visit” Places

 To help you get the lay of the land, you need to familiarize yourself with some purely Pittsburgh destinations.
-Make sure to stop at Point State Park in downtown Pittsburgh where the Allegheny and Monongahela Rivers join to form the Ohio River.
+Make sure to stop in downtown Pittsburgh where the Allegheny and Monongahela Rivers join to form the Ohio River.
 Gaze out over the expanse of water and reflect on Pittsburgh’s past, noting that the city was once the Gateway to the West and the embarkation point for cities located further along the Ohio River and beyond.
 Look behind you at the towering skyscrapers and see Pittsburgh’s present and marvel how it has grown into such a metropolitan area from its humble beginnings at Fort Pitt.
-Don’t miss the Consol Energy Center in Uptown, the home of the Pittsburgh Penguins and an unparalleled entertainment venue.
+Don’t miss the PPG Paints Arena in Uptown, the home of the Pittsburgh Penguins and an unparalleled entertainment venue.
 Head to the Cultural District where you will find concert halls, theaters, and art galleries.

-A note about Pittsburgh: it is a city of neighborhoods, many with their own distinct personality, mostly because of the immigrants who tended to settle in clusters when they arrived here.
+A note about Pittsburgh: it is a city of neighborhoods, many with their own distinct personality, mostly because immigrants tended to settle in clusters when they arrived here.
 After you are more familiar with the city, take some time to explore these neighborhoods.

 As a new resident, you will need the essentials for making a life here: food, clothing, doctors, dentists, schools, churches, etc. Because our medical centers are some of the finest in the country, you will find an abundance of outstanding medical professionals from which to choose.
 There is shopping downtown, but there are numerous shopping malls and grocery stores found throughout the region.
 Public and private schools are generally well-regarded, and are numerous in the region.
 Nearly every faith is represented in the Pittsburgh region, affording you a place to worship.
 If you’re looking for liquor, you’ll have to head to the beer distributor for your favorite brew, and for wine and the hard stuff, you’ll need to head to a liquor store.
 Unfortunately, if you’ve been used to grabbing a six-pack when you’re picking up doughnuts at the grocery store, you’ll have to head to one of the state’s licensed liquor stores.
 However, an increasing number of the area grocery stores have on-site wine and spirits stores located inside their facilities.